microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/examples/v1.0-beta/Get-MgApplication.md

 This examples gets the application by the specified Id.

-OTo learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+To learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
 For example, `Connect-MgGraph -Scopes Application.Read.All, Application.ReadWrite.All`.